txt/plm18/doc/macros.md

 ### OO Version2 (still no macros, yet)

-Here's a version where instances are just a pointer to a lambda body and a list of instance variables.
-Much better when dealing with 1000s to 1000000s of instances.
+Here's a version where instances are a two-part list:

-In the following, `self` is the instance.
+     (klass var1 var2...)

+where `klass` is a lambda body shared by all instances of the same klass and
+`var` are the  list of the instance values.

     (defun make (klass  &rest args)
        (cons klass args))

+Note that this approach is much better when dealing with 1000s to 1000000s of instances.

+In the following, `self` is the instance.
+To send a message, we grap the `car` then send it (1) the instances; (2) the name of the method; and (3) any arguments to that method:

+    (defun ask (self m &rest args)
+       (funcall (car self) self m args))

     (defun say (self m &rest args)
+       "same as 'ask', but prints the results"
        (print (funcall (car self) self m args)))

-    (defun ask (self m &rest args)
-       (funcall (car self) self m args))
+Here's the new class definition, which uses `self`:

     (defun point2 ()
       (labels (
          (_sq  (z)      (* z z))